avsarcs/TOYS/documentation/Nov 15 Data Models and API Endpoints.md

 			}

 /review
+!!!!
+NEW
+parameters:
+	review_id=id of the review
+method: get
+response: ReviewModel
+response_type:json

 	/tour
 		parameters:
 			reviewer_id=12354asd654 // Unique ID attached to the link in the participant's email that can be used to submit a review ONCE